open-amt-cloud-toolkit/mps/docs/Local/installRPS.md

 The Remote Provisioning Service is a Node.js-based microservice that works with the Remote Provisioning Client (RPC) to activate Intel&reg; AMT platforms using a pre-defined profile.

 The image below illustrates how RPS activates an Intel&reg; AMT device for remote management.
+In this section, we will see how to deploy number two, RPS.

 [![RPS](../assets/images/RPS_Overview.png)](../assets/images/RPS_Overview.png)

 ### Clone the Repository

 1\.
-Open a new Command Prompt or Terminal with Administrator or elevated privileges.
+Open a new Command Prompt as Administrator or a Terminal.

 2\.
 Clone the RPS repository to the same parent directory where the mps directory is located.
 Enter the following command:

 ```
 git clone https://github.com/open-amt-cloud-toolkit/rps.git
+cd rps
 ```

 3\.
-Checkout the ActivEdge branch
+Checkout the ActivEdge branch.

 ```
 git checkout ActivEdge